melissajclark/HY-accessibility-chat/readme.md

 - For clickable events - use an `a` tag or `button` rather than a div.
 Using the correct HTML element means that keyboard users can easily tab through your content, and are able to "click" on items without using a mouse.
 - It's important to style the `:focus` state of your clickable elements.
 This makes it obvious to keyboard (and all) users that a particular element is active.
+- Use a font-size of at least 16px

 ### Resources